Should you put your prices on your website?

 The reality is that there is no “should” about whether your website should have prices.
 But there are some things you should think about to help you decide whether you should put prices on your site or not.

-So should you put your prices on your website ?
+So should your prices be on your website ?

 Is your price within the range charged by competitors?